brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-5.md

 *Everybody* interested in implementing webmentions in static sites should find this useful, even if they don't specifically use any of the three SSGs I mentioned.
 Every developer article in this list has a link to the person's public repo, which I found *at least* as helpful as the article itself.
 As always, I sit on the shoulders of people who are *far* smarter than I, and I am immensely grateful to them.

-Also, it'll often surprise me what I pick up from how others' code works, especially when the thing I learn isn't even what prompted my search in the first place.
+Also, it'll often surprise me what I pick up from how others’ code works, especially when the thing I learn isn't even what prompted my search in the first place.
 Serendipity is cool.

 ### IndieWeb/webmentions ([Part 1](/posts/2020/04/webmentions-three-ssgs-1))